Ayaa Musuya, Uganda / Canada linkedin.com

 Phil Dadson, Auckland | Tāmaki-makau-rau

-Phil is creating a new kinetic work in response to this painting of Pietertje's posted from the Netherlands.
+For the March exhibtion Phil's kinetic work was a response to this painting of Pietertje's posted from the Netherlands.

 Chiara Rubino, Matera, Southern Italy

 Cathy Carter, Auckland | Tāmaki-makau-rau